 The organic fabric is certainly a hot subject too, especially fabric used for clothes that touch the skin, and even more importantly, used for clothes for our young ones.
 So I started to research the subject.

 Old is New: Natural and Organic Fibers

 Well, this is no longer the case, artificial fibers are all over the place and the prices are extremely reasonable if you shop around.
-Natural fibers are more and more rare and are becoming quite expensive again especially high-quality fibers.
+Natural fibers are rarer and rarer and are becoming quite expensive again, especially high-quality fibers.